 4. O Ephraim, what shall I do with you?
 What shall I do with you, O Judah?
 Your faithfulness is like the morning mist and like dew, vanishing quickly.

-5. Therefore, I have cut them down through the prophets; I have killed them with the words of my mouth, and your judgments have been like the light coming forth.
+5. Therefore, I have hewed them in pieces through the prophets; I have killed them with the words of my mouth, and your judgments have been like the light coming forth.

 6. For I desired mercy and not sacrifice, and the knowledge of God more than burnt offerings.

 7. But they, like Adam, transgressed the covenant.
 There they were unfaithful to me.

 8. Gilead is a city of evildoers.
 It is tracked with blood.

 9. And as bands of robbers wait for a man, so the priestly band murders on the road to Shechem in that they commit adultery.